CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

         - Operations for managing journal entries should be completed within 2 seconds when the server is available.
         - Sentiment analysis API should take within 20 seconds.
         - Chat bot responses should be fetched within 5 seconds.
     - **Justification**: Fast response times are crucial for a smooth user experience.
-Waiting a maximum of 5 seconds for a prompt for writing sounds reasonable along with max 20 seconds for analysis to be done after an entry is created as it will already take some time for the user to navigate to the menu if they wanted to see progress tracking of the app.
-For operations involving journal entries, people will probably want something a bit more responsive since they might want to look through multiple past journal entries.
+Waiting a maximum of 5 seconds for a prompt for writingalong with max 20 seconds for analysis to be done after an entry is created as it will already take some time for the user to navigate to the menu if they wanted to see progress tracking of the app.
+These numbers specifically were gathered from surveying online in journaling communitites For operations involving journal entries, people will probably want something a bit more responsive since they might want to look through multiple past journal entries.

 3. **Usability**
     - **Description**:
         - Operations for users managing journal entries should take less than 3 clicks.
     - **Justification**: Minimizing the number of clicks required to perform operations makes it so that the user can get to adding or viewing journal entries quickly so that people who are more impulsive for entries are more likely to remain consistent with journaling.
+Three was chosen based on surveys of what people would find an ofputting amount of interaction to be able to create a journal log.

 ## 4. Designs Specification